Read time 5 minutes

 If the log files are missing, then the soft recovery method will fail.
 You can receive multiple errors when log files are missing or in Dirty Shutdown state.
 Some of the errors are:

-So, before applying any methods, it’s necessary to verify the state of log files as well.
-For this, you can use:
+So, before applying any of the methods for recovery to fix Exchange 2010 Dirty Shutdown, it’s necessary to verify the state of log files as well.
+For this, you can use the following switch:

 Eseutil /ml ” log files path\log prefix”

-2. Repair – Without Log Files: Another method is there to repair the database.
+2. Repair – Without Log Files: Another method to repair the database involves use of other Eseutil switches.
 In case, if you don’t have a valid backup or the log files are inconsistent, then you can repair the database using /p switch with Eseutil.
 The command will be as follows:

 C:\Program File\Exchsrvr\Bin>eseutil /p “C:\Exchsrvr\Mailbox Store (SERVER).edb”